 - → Problem: it's actually not trivial to run code in different setups - → Solution?
-Artifact Evaluations! - A group of (really patient) people will evaluate the artifact submitted after acceptance of the paper - If they can reproduce the results: the paper gets a badge
+Artifact Evaluations! - A group of (really patient) people will evaluate the artifact submitted after acceptance of the paper - o If they can reproduce the results: the paper gets one or several badges